Micron – targets at 470 and 640 USD amid AI memory shortage

 Sanjay Mehrotra noted that data centres accounted for over 50% of revenue for the first time in the company’s history, driven by strong demand for AI memory chips.
 He also acknowledged the weakness in consumer segments such as PCs and smartphones but expressed confidence that growth would resume in the second half of the fiscal year.

-For Q2 fiscal 2025, Micron issued guidance below Wall Street expectations, forecasting revenue of 7.90 billion USD (± 200 million USD) and EPS of 1.43 USD (± 0.10 USD).
+For Q2 2025, Micron issued guidance below Wall Street expectations, forecasting revenue of 7.90 billion USD (± 200 million USD) and EPS of 1.43 USD (± 0.10 USD).
 This forecast reflects the anticipated decline in DRAM and NAND revenue due to oversupply and sluggish consumer demand.

-Micron Technology Inc. Q2 FY 2025 report
+Micron Technology Inc. Q2 2025 financial results

 • Revenue: 8.05 billion USD (+38%)